0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verification/overview.md

 }
 ```

-> The contract ERC20Verifier must be deployed on Mumbai test network as there's a set of supporting contracts that are already deployed on Mumbai too!
+> The contract ERC20Verifier must be deployed on the Mumbai test network as there is a set of supporting contracts that are already deployed on Mumbai!

-### Set the zkp request
+### Set the ZKP Request

-As previously mentioned, the actual zkp request "to be born before the 01/01/2001" hasn't been added to the smart contract yet.
+As previously mentioned, the actual zkp request "to be born before 01/01/2001" hasn't been added to the Smart Contract yet.
 To do so it is necessary to call [`setZKPRequest`](https://github.com/0xPolygonID/contracts/blob/main/contracts/verifiers/ZKPVerifier.sol#L62) function inherited inside the ERC20Verifier.
 This function takes as input:
-- `requestId`, namely the id associated to the request.
+- `requestId`, namely the id associated with the request.
 - `validator` the address of the [Validator Smart Contract](https://github.com/0xPolygonID/contracts/blob/main/contracts/validators/CredentialAtomicQuerySigValidator.sol).
 This is the contract that actually executes the verification on the zk proof submitted by the user
 - `query`, namely the rules that the user must satisfy

-> Check out our [Smart Contract section](../../contracts/overview.md#credentialatomicquerysigvalidator) to learn more about the set of verification executed on the zk proof.
+> Check out our [Smart Contract section](../../contracts/overview.md#credentialatomicquerysigvalidator) to learn more about the set of verifications executed on the zk proof.

-Execute this Hardhat script to set the zk request to the smart contract.
+Execute this Hardhat script to set the zk request to the Smart Contract.

 ```js
 async function main() {